 - Referencing and avoiding plagiarism

-- Managing multiple projects and responsibilities
+- Managing multiple responsibilities, projects and deadlines

 Lectures, seminars & tutorials